1977–78 AEK Athens F.C. season: Overview

-AEK started the season "boosted" from last season's course to the UEFA Cup semi-finals, as well as the quality they presented in their games, showed the unquenchable willingness of the club of Loukas Barlos to constantly look for more.
-The staffing of the team continued at a steady pace.
-The defender of Egaleo, Aris Damianidis, the Uruguayan midfielder Milton Viera from Olympiacos, the top scorer of last season's second division with AEL, Giannis Mousouris and most importantly the Yugoslav international striker, Dušan Bajević from Velež Mostar, filled any gaps in the club's roster.
+AEK started the season on the back of their run to the previous season's UEFA Cup semi-finals, as well as the impressive football they had displayed throughout which reflected their determination to maintain the same level success.
+Loukas Barlos continued to strengthen the squad.
+The defender of Egaleo, Aris Damianidis, the Uruguayan midfielder Milton Viera from Olympiacos, the top scorer of last season's second division with AEL, Giannis Mousouris and most importantly the Yugoslav international striker, Dušan Bajević from Velež Mostar addressed the remaining weaknesses in the squad.

-At the beginning of the season, the first rifts appeared over the relations of Barlos and František Fadrhonc.
-The philosophical differences between the two men regarding the future course of the team were presented, as Barlos wanted the staffing of AEK with big names, who would launch them to the top, while the "grandfather" seemed to prefer the gradual staffing of the team through their academies, which he had under his supervision and had upgraded to a fairly high level.
+At the beginning of the season, tensions emerged between Barlos and Fadrhonc.
+Differences in football philosophy between the two men regarding the club's future became apparent, as Barlos wanted the strengthening of AEK with major singings, while the "grandfather" seemed to prefer the gradual strengthening of the squad through the club's academy, which he had under his supervision and had upgraded to a fairly high level.

-The price of their difference of philosophy resulted in the removal of Fadrhonc after the away defeat against Olympiacos at the 2nd matchday.
-The Czech's assistant Andreas Stamatiadis sat on the team's bench for the next two games as an interim coach and from there Zlatko Čajkovski took over the wheel of AEK.
-The so-called "Čik" as an ardent supporter of attacking and spectacular football, continued Fadrhonc's work handling the club's roster perfectly.
+Their differing philosophies ultimately led to Fadrhonc's dismissal after the away defeat against Olympiacos at the 2nd matchday.
+The Czech's assistant Andreas Stamatiadis served as interim manager for the next two games before the Yugoslav manager Zlatko Čajkovski was appointed.
+The so-called "Čik" as an ardent supporter of attractive attacking football, continued Fadrhonc's work and made excellent use of the squad.

-In the UEFA Cup, AEK faced the Romanian ASA Târgu Mureș, for the first round.
-In Romania, AEK presented a mediocre appearance, which was largely due to the tragic condition of the field.
-It rained torrentially at the city for two consecutive days before the match, resulting in a mud-flooded pitch.
-The Romanians, took advantage of AEK's inability to develop their technical virtues on the field and not only did they defend effectively, but also won by 1–0.
-In the replay match, AEK were imposing and the score stopped at 3–0, while they lost many opportunities for more throughout the second half.
-The draw brought AEK at the second round opponents with the Belgian Standard Liège, which proved to be a difficult opponent and managed to leave the AEK stadium with a draw.
-The replay match found AEK unlucky, as they were left behind 1–0 by an own goal.
-The yellow-blacks managed to recover from the shock and they equalized to 1–1, but in the last half hour of the match found AEK exhausted and Standard Liège with everything on their side, including necessary luck, they scored 3 goals.
+In the UEFA Cup, AEK were drawn against the Romanian ASA Târgu Mureș, for the first round.
+AEK produced an underwhelming performance in Romania, which was largely due to the tragic condition of the pitch.
+It had rained heavily in the city for two consecutive days before the match, resulting in a waterlogged pitch.
+The Romanians took advantage of AEK's inability to display their technical ability on the pitch and not only did they defend effectively, but also won by 1–0.
+In the replay match, AEK were imposing and the match ended 3–0, while they lost many opportunities for more throughout the second half.
+In the second round, the draw paired AEK with Belgian side Standard Liège, which proved to be a difficult opponent and earned a draw at AEK stadium.
+The second leg began poorly for AEK, as they were left behind 1–0 by an own goal.
+The yellow-blacks managed to recover from the shock and they levelled the score, but the final half-hour saw AEK run out of energy and Standard Liège with momentum on their side and a slice of good fortune, scored three goals.